apache/infrastructure-website/content/pages/content-moderation.md

 ## Dealing with spam

-If you are a mailing list moderator, see this <a href="https://infra.apache.org/mailing-list-moderation#spam">guidance on spam management</a>.
+If you are a **mailing list moderator**, see this <a href="https://infra.apache.org/mailing-list-moderation#spam">guidance on spam management</a>.

-If you have an ASF email account and are receiving what you believe to be spam on it, report the issue to `users@infra.apache.org`.
+If you have an ASF email account and are receiving what you believe to be spam on it:

+  - Review <a href="https://infra.apache.org/spam-reporting.html" target="_blank">this guidance on possible spam</a>.
+  - If you still have an issue, report it to `users@infra.apache.org`.

 If you seem to be receiving spam from an ASF email account, report the issue to `abuse@infra.apache.org`.